What Happens In A Concussion Diagnosis

 "While there is active and promising research into diagnostic tests for concussion, including blood laboratory studies, currently none are validated for everyday use," Dr. Scheidler said.

-“Usually, a self-report symptom questionnaire will be given to assess ongoing symptoms," Dr. Scheidler said.
-"Rarely, more extensive neuropsychological testing may be needed, usually if cognitive symptoms continue for more than 30 days after the injury.”
+"Usually, a self-report symptom questionnaire will be administered to assess for ongoing symptoms," Dr. Scheidler said.
+"Rarely, more extensive neuropsychological testing may be needed, usually if cognitive symptoms are persisting for more than 30 days after the injury."

 concussion diagnosis process